 University study has proven llamas make excellent guard animals that easily bond with sheep, goats, alpacas, cattle, horses, exotics & fowl.

 North Texas Llamas is a rotational grazing operation near Campbell, TX that is the home to more than 130 llamas, guanacos and occasionally a few alpacas.
 Jimmy Dickey grew up in North East Texas halfway between Dukes of Hazard and Deliverance before traveling to Commerce, TX for his formal education earning a B.S. degree in Agribusiness from East Texas State in 1987.
 Being a simple man, it took him more than 15 years to recognize he wasn't smart enough to be in the cattle business.
 It was 2003 when he purchased a few llamas to clear brush & within a few years the herd had grown to around 25 head before Dickey's wife Pam asked a question that would change their life forever, "Are you ever going to sell any llamas?".
 Dickey struggled for a response & just mumbled something about there not really being a market for llamas.
 Pam's response was, "so why do we have them?".
 Dickey didn't have a good answer to either of these questions so it became a challenge for him to sell down the herd a bit.
 Being technically-challenged, Dickey stepped out of his comfort zone to develop a simple website and within weeks northtexasllamas.com had sold all 25 llamas.
 So the Dickeys bought more llamas & then some more.
-That was in 2009 & the Dickey's have now owned close to 1,900 llamas, alpacas & guanacos.
+That was in 2009 & the Dickey's have now raised/purchased more than 2,000 llamas, alpacas & guanacos.

 Llamas are browsers just like goats except llamas can reach higher in the trees & don't need something to guard them.